 This box also gives you information if something went wrong when reading the information from the interface.

-- Advanced: See details below.
+- Advanced Key: See AF-level adjust details below.

 - Audio Buffer Delay: Helps when connection is poor.
 Set a higher delay for poor connections, e g satellite etc.

 - Wait Tone Level: Sets the transmitted audio level of the waiting tone (button with the hour glass on Mimer SoftRadio).

 - AF Detect Level: Sets the level where to detect that audio is coming in through the receiver.
 (The system does not use the radios squelch)

 - Monitor Tx Audio: Selecting this will mean that every operator hears all other operators outgoing audio on the connected device.
 Select this when operators are at different locations.
 Don’t select when all operators are in the same room, since it will cause audio feedback.
 More settings regarding this can be done.
 Read here.

 - Full Duplex allowed: Setting this box to Active will allow the interface to work in full duplex.
 Meaning that you can listen to audio from the radio at the same time as you are transmitting.
 Useful in systems where the radio works in duplex conversations and in systems where the radio speaker gives “beeps” during your own transmission.

 Interfaces for Tetra radios are default in duplex mode.
 The function it not activated on some radios that can´t support it, for example M423. (function added during Q4-2018)

 Example of the advanced settings for audio

 Behind the “Advanced” key is a menu were AF-levels in/out of the interface is set.
 See picture to the left.